 Find out how each recipe works by checking out, building, and running the code while referencing the project documents.

 There are 3 ways to build a web frontend application

 - Server-Side Rendered (SSR)

-The first iteration of the CRUD Component was developed in late 2017 due to a desire to create a better CRUD component using VueJS and Vuetify 1, This article was written about it.
+- A CRUD component was developed in late 2017 due to a desire to create a better table editor using VueJS 2 and Vuetify 1.

-Hope you find this cookbook, its recipes and CRUD component helpful.
+Hope you find the cookbook project, and its recipes helpful.

 The cookbook is continuously being updated and improved to remain relevant and useful.